-- The ability to issue additional shares under the Corporations Act 2001 to raise further working capital; - The Group has the ability to scale down its operations in order to curtail expenditure, in the event cash available is insufficient to meet projected expenditure.
+- The Group has successfully attracted new customers during the year and anticipates that this growth in new customers will continue during the forecast period; - The expected receipt of R&D tax offsets.
+The Group has commenced the preparation of its R&D tax offsets claims for the 2023 financial year and expects to receive the rebates within the first half of financial year ended 30 June 2024; - The Group's ability to issue additional shares under the Corporations Act 2001 to raise further working capital; and - The Group has the ability to scale down its operations in order to curtail expenditure, so as to ensure that the cash available is sufficient to meet projected expenditure.